iwasella/aquarium-database-project/README.md

 2. Run the Installer (Initialize Database) python3 run_first.py

+Running Test Queries
+python3 run_test_queries.py
+**NOTE** Recommended to run test queries first before using the CLI.
+After running test queries :
+Remove restaurant.db, generate it back, and then go forward to the CLI (better to start CLI with a clean slate).

 To interact with the main CLI application: python3 main.py

 All database operations are located in crud.py.

-Running Test Queries
-python3 run_test_queries.py

 If something breaks or you want a clean slate: rm restaurant.db